godotengine/godot-docs/learning/features/networking/high_level_multiplayer.rst

     get_tree().set_network_peer(null)

+(Although it may make sense to send a message first to let the other peers know you're going away instead of letting the connection close or timeout, depending on your game.)

 Managing connections
 --------------------

 Some games accept connections at any time, others during the lobby phase.
-Godot can be requested to no longer accept connections at any point.
+Godot can be requested to no longer accept connections at any point (see `set_refuse_new_network_connections(bool)` and related methods on :ref:`SceneTree <class_SceneTree>`).
 To manage who connects, Godot provides the following signals in SceneTree:

 Server and Clients:

 - `network_peer_connected(int id)`
 - `network_peer_disconnected(int id)`

-The above signals are called in every peer connected to the server when a new one connects or disconnects.
+The above signals are called on every peer connected to the server (including on the server) when a new peer connects or disconnects.
-It is very useful to keep track of the IDs above (clients will connect with non-zero and non-one unique ID), while the server is warranted to always use ID=1.
-These IDs will be useful mostly for lobby management.
+Clients will connect with a unique ID greater than 1, while network peer ID 1 is always the server.
+Anything below 1 should be handled as invalid.
+You can retrieve the ID for the local system via :ref:`SceneTree.get_network_unique_id() <class_SceneTree_get_network_unique_id>`.
+These IDs will be useful mostly for lobby management and should generally be stored as they identify connected peers and thus players.
+You can also use IDs to send messages only to certain peers.

 Clients: